Barred tiger salamander: Cannibalism

 There are two main feeding morphologies for barred tiger salamanders, typical and cannibalistic.
 The cannibalistic form is characterized by large vomerine teeth, slim bodies and wider heads.
-The teeth give a better hold on prey, and the wider heads allow for eating larger organisms.
-In some areas, these include fathead minnows.
+The teeth give a better hold on prey, and the wider heads allow for eating larger organisms, including fathead minnows in some areas.
 Since the two species have similar diets, eating a competitor also reduces demand on their shared food.

-Cannibalistic tiger salamanders tend to metamorphosize earlier than the typical ones.
+Cannibalistic tiger salamanders tend to metamorphose earlier than the typical ones.
 Most often, cannibals are found in drier areas and shallow, more competitive waters, making earlier metamorphosis advantageous.

 Subspecies

 The five recognized subspecies of Ambystoma mavortium are: